Skip to main content

 [guest, admin] = [admin, guest];

-Is there a way to handle mismatched arrays that we need to destructure in JavaScript?
+How can we handle mismatched arrays when we need to destructure them in JavaScript?

 View Answer: